 Meanwhile, Ryan Fitzpatrick ’05 was the talk of the league following his amazing performance of late as a team captain of the Buffalo Bills.

 Fitzpatrick entered the 2005 season as the St. Louis Rams’ third-string quarterback, but was called into action after injuries sent St. Louis’ top two signal-callers to the sidelines.
 He played in his first NFL game Nov.
 27, 2005, coming off the bench to lead the Rams from a 24-3 halftime deficit to a 33-27 overtime win, throwing for 310 yards and three touchdowns, including a 56-yard TD pass for the game-winner.

 Fitzpatrick became one of just six NFL players to pass for 300 yards in his debut, joining Otto Graham, Ed Rubbert (a replacement player during the 1987 NFL players strike), Mark Rypien, Peyton Manning and Cam Newton.

 On the same day that Fitzpatrick’s heroics captured the U.S. storylines with the Rams, Tim Fleiszer ’98 was making waves north of the border.
 Fleiszer’s Edmonton Eskimos took a 38-35 overtime win against the Montreal Alouettes in the Grey Cup in what was called the greatest championship game in CFL history.

-In 2008, Fitzpatrick started 12 games for the Cincinnati Bengals, completing nearly 60 percent of his passes and averaging over five yards per carry.
+In 2008, Fitzpatrick started 12 games for the Cincinnati Bengals, where he completed nearly 60 percent of his passes and averaged over five yards per carry.
 He was rewarded with a free agent contract from the Buffalo Bills.

 Birk helped the Baltimore Ravens win Super Bowl XLVII in 2013, and hee was generally considered among the top centers in professional football during his career.